vpulim/node-soap/CONTRIBUTING.md

 #Contribution Guidelines
----

 Thank you for your support!  node-soap wouldn't be where it is today without contributors like you who are willing to take the time to improve it for everyone else.

-Because SOAP Web Services differ greatly amongst implementations, there is high risk involved in making changes.
+Because SOAP Web Services can differ amongst implementations, there is high risk involved in making changes.
 What works for your WSDL, might not work with another.
-It is therefore _essential_ that contributions to node-soap adhere to these guidelines:
+It is therefore _essential_ that contributors to node-soap adhere to these guidelines:

 ##Making Changes
 * If your issue is WSDL related: